shubhangchourasia/Gatsby-Site/src/content/homepage.md

   We believe incremental and persistent value addition will yield great products & services.

-  **KISSS - Keep It Simple, Straight-forward, and Secure.**
+  KISSS - Keep It Simple, Straight-forward, and Secure.
-heading: |-
-  Salesforce

-  Simplified!
-subheading: Explore our value-add to the Salesforce Community!
+serviceImg: ../images/serviceimg.png
 serviceImg1: ../images/it.png
-contactImg: ../images/contactimg.png
-serviceImg2: ../images/so.png
-serviceImg3: ../images/ms.png
-topImage: ../images/indexbg.png
-serviceImg4: ../images/lm.png
-logo: ../images/logo.png
-mission: Listen, iterate and deliver value by compounding.
-serviceImg: ../images/serviceimg.png
-aboutImg: ../images/aboutimg.png
-title: Welcome to DBT Blogs
 service1: |-
   **Implementation & Training**